| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Send verbose output to file instead of to standard output.

-When tar is performing multi-tape backups, script-file is run
+is performing multi-tape backups, command is run

-tar fails immediately.
+fails immediately.
 See info-script, for a detailed

-discussion of script-file.
+discussion of this feature.

-Specifies that tar should ask the user for confirmation before
+should ask the user for confirmation before

 performing potentially destructive options, such as overwriting files.